 The First Home Super Saver Scheme allows individuals to make voluntary contributions of up to $15,000 per year and $30,000 in total, to their superannuation account to purchase a first home.
-From July 1, 2018, it is possible to withdraw these voluntary contributions for a first home deposit.
+As of July 1 2018, it is possible to withdraw these voluntary contributions for a first home deposit.

 While voluntary contributions includes both pre-tax and post-tax funds, the tax concession benefits of the scheme mostly lie with pre-tax contributions.
 For first home buyers, this will usually be through salary sacrificing arrangements with their employer.
 Because salary sacrificed contributions are pre-tax, the impact of saving on your back pocket will be less.
 For example, on a wage of $70,000pa salary sacrificing $500 to super, your take home pay would only be deducted $350 rather than the full $500.

 Here’s an example of how the scheme works: